 - 3. In accordance with Section 99405(c) of the Public Utilities Code, MCOG adopts and sets forth the local match requirements for senior centers claimed under Article 8 at a minimum of 10 percent, consistent with Senate Bill 508, signed into law October 9, 2015, amending the Transportation Development Act. - 4.
 The Capital Reserve Fund (Account No. 2110-760271) audited balance of \$705,462 as of June 30, 2022, less 2022/23 allocations of \$0, and the addition of \$0 earned interest recorded as of the first budget draft in February 2023, provides a total estimated balance of \$705,462.
-MTA has requested no funds for FY 2023/24 current-year capital projects and the TPC and MCOG staff have recommended full funding of MTA's claim after revising for Unmet Transit Needs, therefore the entire available balance of \$705,462 is hereby allocated to capital needs for MTA as identified in #1(C) above and to be referenced in MTA's Capital Plan. - 5.
+MTA has requested no all funds for FY 2023/24 current-year capital projects and the TPC and MCOG staff have recommended full funding of MTA's claim after revising for Unmet Transit Needs, therefore the entire available balance of \$705,462 is hereby allocated to capital needs for MTA as identified in #1(C) above and to be referenced in MTA's Capital Plan. - 5.
 The above allocations are to be paid to MTA in conformance with allocation instructions as submitted by MCOG's Executive Director to the County Auditor-Controller. - 6.
 MTA will be required to incorporate all TDA requirements for these allocations in their upcoming 2023/24 contracts, including senior centers as applicable, and provide executed contracts to MCOG no later than September 30, 2023.

-ADOPTION OF THIS RESOLUTION was moved by Director Haschak, seconded by Director Carter, and approved on this 5th day of June, 2023, by the following roll call vote:
+ADOPTION OF THIS RESOLUTION was moved by Director Norvell, seconded by Director Carter, and approved on this 14th day of August, 2023, by the following roll call vote:

-AYES: Haschak, Carter, Kanne, Hansen, Norvell, Duenas, Ahlstrand (Caltrans/PAC)
+AYES:Carter, Hansen, Norvell, Duenas, Ahlstrand (Caltrans/PAC) and GjerdeNOES:NoneABSTAINING:NoneABSENT:Haschak and Kanne